With new realities to build, Unity positioned to become tech giant

 The world Unity is ripe for is one based on spatial computing, a term for technologies that enable our interactions with digital objects to grow much more in line with how we interact with real-world things.

-Shopping for clothes online might transform from scrolling on a handheld device to peering at a real world mirror and seeing what a hat or shirt would look like mapped in 3D on your head.
+Shopping for clothes online might transform from scrolling on a handheld device to peering at a real-world mirror and seeing what a hat or shirt would look like mapped in 3D on your head.
 It’s a world that’s limitless in its potential, though it will likely rely on some groundbreaking hardware to enable it as well as powerful software suites known as game engines.

-Game engines may have initially been built for video game titles but the needs of several other major industries are beginning to line up and shape the ambitions of the companies like Unity that create them.
+Game engines may have initially been built for video game titles, but the needs of several other major industries are beginning to line up and shape the ambitions of the companies like Unity that create them.

 “We call it a game engine, but really it’s an animation/interactive/lighting/physics/presence engine,” Unity CEO John Riccitiello told TechCrunch.
 “And it happens to also be what Audi needs.
 And it happens to be what the guys at the Large Hadron Collider also need.”

-Riccitiello joined Unity in 2014 as CEO, taking the reigns of the company over from co-founder David Helgason who started the company from the ashes of a faltering game studio in Copenhagen.
+Riccitiello joined Unity in 2014 as CEO, taking the reigns of the company from co-founder David Helgason who started the company from the ashes of a faltering game studio in Copenhagen.
 Prior to joining, Riccitiello served as CEO of Electronic Arts, one of the world’s largest video game companies.

 Ubiquity